Ossama1999-DEV/StreamlitWebInterface/README.md

-# 📊 AOCS Equipment Streamlit Web Interface
+# 📊 Streamlit Web Interface

-A modern, user-friendly web interface for exploring and filtering AOCS (Attitude and Orbit Control Systems) equipment data from Excel files.
+A modern, user-friendly web interface for exploring and filtering equipment data from Excel files.
 Built with **Streamlit** for rapid deployment and ease of use across **Linux** and **Windows** platforms.

 ---